 - i.
 The PD should have complied with the regulations on transfer of profits to statutory reserves and the regulatory guidelines relating to provisioning and valuation of securities, etc. - ii.
-PDs having Capital to Risk Weighted Assets Ratio (CRAR) below the regulatory minimum of 15 per cent in any of the previous four quarters cannot declare any dividend.
-For PDs having CRAR between the regulatory minimum of 15 per cent during all the four quarters of the previous year, but lower than 20 per cent in any of the four quarters, the dividend payout ratio should not exceed 33.3 per cent.
-For PDs having CRAR above 20 per cent during all the four quarters of the previous year, the dividend payout ratio should not exceed 50 per cent.
-Dividend payout ratio should be calculated as a percentage of dividend payable in a year (excluding dividend tax) to net profit during the year. - iii.
+PDs having CRAR below the regulatory minimum of 15 per cent in any of the previous four quarters cannot declare any dividend.
+For PDs having CRAR at or above the regulatory minimum of 15 per cent during all the four quarters of the previous year, but lower than 20 per cent in any of the four quarters, the dividend payout ratio (DPR) should not exceed 33.3 per cent.
+For PDs having CRAR at 20 per cent or above during all the four quarters of the previous year, the DPR should not exceed 50 per cent.
+DPR should be calculated as a percentage of dividend payable in a year (excluding dividend tax) to net profit during the year. - iii.
 The proposed dividend should be payable out of the current year's profits.
-In case the profit for the relevant period includes any extraordinary profit income, the payout ratio should be computed after excluding such extraordinary items for reckoning compliance with the prudential payout ratio ceiling of 33.3 per cent or 50 per cent, as the case may be.
+In case the profit for the relevant period includes any extraordinary income, the payout ratio should be computed after excluding such extraordinary items for reckoning compliance with the prudential payout ratio ceiling. - iv.

-- iv.
 The financial statements pertaining to the financial year for which the PD is declaring dividend should be free of any qualifications by the statutory auditors, which have an adverse bearing on the profit during that year.
-In case of any qualification to that effect, the net profit should be suitably adjusted downward while computing the dividend payout ratio. - v.
+In case of any qualification to that effect, the net profit should be suitably adjusted downward while computing the DPR. - v.
 In case there are special reasons or difficulties for any PD in strictly adhering to the guidelines, it may approach RBI in advance for an appropriate ad hoc dispensation in this regard. - vi.
 All the PDs declaring dividend should report details of dividend declared during the accounting year as per the prescribed pro forma (Annex X).
 The report should be furnished within a fortnight of payment of dividend.